librato/api-docs/source/includes/_sources.md

 `Content-Type: application/json`

-### Optional Parameters
+### Parameters

 Parameter | Definition
 --------- | ----------
-display_name | Human readable name to use in place of the actual source name.
+name | Each metric has a name that is unique to its class of metrics e.g. a gauge name must be unique amongst gauges.
+The name identifies a metric in subsequent API calls to store/query individual measurements and can be up to 255 characters in length.
+Valid characters for metric names are ‘A-Za-z0-9.:-_’.
+The metric namespace is case insensitive. display_name `optional` | Human readable name to use in place of the actual source name.
 Maximum length 255 characters.